AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning

 \textbf{Embedding-Anchored Tool Selection.} For each tool-selection step $\tau^{\text{select}}_i$, we ask $\pi_\theta$ to first generate a selection rationale $s_i$, followed by an explicit \textit{anchor token} with predicted embedding representation $\mathbf{e'}_i$.
 The tool for $\tau^{\text{select}}_i$ is then selected by sampling from the softmax-normalized distance distribution \citep{dong2015image} between the predicted $\mathbf{e'}_i$ and the candidate tool embeddings $\mathbf{e}_{t_k} \in \mathcal{E}_T$:

 where $||\cdot||_F$ is the Frobenius norm and $\gamma>0$ controls the distribution skewness.
 By sampling from an embedding-based distribution, the LLM agent dynamically selects tools that are most aligned with its previous reasoning context.
+Note that \eqref{eq:tool_embed_select}'s embedding-based selection operates over frozen, pre-computed tool embeddings, and the similarity computation involves only lightweight vector operations on a single hidden-state anchor.
+As a result, the tool-selection overhead is negligible relative to LLM inference and scales efficiently to toolsets with thousands of tools.

-After the tool selection step, the predicted tool is invoked and executed, with its outputs and feedback returned to the LLM agent for subsequent trajectory generation.
+\begin{remark_coral}{Takeaway: Why Embedding-Anchored Selection?} As the external toolset $T$ evolves, directly generating tool names by the LLM agent risks failure on unseen tools.
+By anchoring selection in the embedding space, which is generalizable \citep{mikolov2013distributed,ganguly2015word}, the agent can select new tools via \textit{representation alignment}, avoiding reliance on memorized tool identifiers and remaining robust to the \textit{evolving toolsets} environments. \end{remark_coral} After the tool selection step, the predicted tool is invoked and executed, with its outputs and feedback returned to the LLM agent for subsequent trajectory generation.